 In most cases, you'll have to complete a trial period plan, often for around three months, to demonstrate you can afford the new modified amount.

-You might qualify for a government modification program depending on your mortgage type and circumstances.
+Depending on your mortgage type and circumstances, you might qualify for a government modification program.
 Different options are available for borrowers with Fannie Mae, Freddie Mac, FHA-insured, VA-guaranteed, and USDA mortgages.

 For instance, you might qualify for a Fannie Mae or Freddie Mac Flex Modification if you have one of those kinds of loans.
-Investors are free to offer their own in-house modification options, too, called "proprietary" modifications.
+To find out if either Fannie Mae or Freddie Mac owns your loan, call your mortgage servicer or use the Fannie Mae and Freddie Mac online loan lookup tools.

 To apply for a modification, contact your servicer's loss mitigation department, sometimes called a "home retention" department, and ask for a loss mitigation application.
 You can find contact information on your monthly mortgage statement or the servicer's webpage.